 Ready to apply?
 Please read and complete the Self-Help Application Form (WORD 254 kb).

 Do you have questions or want to submit an application?
 Please contact us at:

 SELF-HELP PROJECT HIGHLIGHTS

 Looking for inspiration?
 Want to learn more about the projects we support?
-Here are just a few examples of the over 40 projects we have funded since 2011.
+Here are just a few examples of the projects we have funded.

 Mogobane Disabled Persons’ Committee: Assisting Disabled Committee to Improve Their Livelihoods

 Bobonong Community Home Based Care Trust: Poultry and Garden ExpansionTutume Baptist Day Care and Counseling Center: Classrooms, Restrooms and a Shaded Playground